Loss of Vision

 - Flying objects – this can include shards of metal and glass.
 Any occupation that involves using a grinding wheel of any type poses a serious risk of shards of metal hitting a worker’s eye.
 To make matters worse, these shards of metal may be blazing hot from friction caused by the grinding wheel.

 - Chemicals – we have seen many accidents where caustic chemicals splashed in an employee’s eyes.
 Depending on the type of chemical and the length of time it takes to fully flush the eyes, this type of injury can result in permanent blindness.

 - Particles – many jobs involve working in an environment where small particles of material are sent flying into the air.
 Without adequate protection, these materials may come into contact with an employee’s eyes, causing partial or total blindness.
-Carpentry jobs, including mill work where cabinets and counters are made, poses a significant risk for eye injuries.
+Carpentry jobs, including millwork where cabinets and counters are made, poses a significant risk for eye injuries.
 This is why it is recommended that eye protection be worn at all times.

 Some types of eye injuries, even ones that can eventually result in a complete loss of vision in one or both eyes, are not so obvious at first.
 If a person has pain in one or both eyes and has trouble seeing, this might be a symptom of a serious eye injury for which immediate treatment is required.
 If one eye does not move or track as well as the other, it may be a sign of serious eye injury.
-One eye sticking out further than the other can also be a sign of a serous eye injury that may eventually lead to a loss of vison.
+One eye sticking out further than the other can also be a sign of a serious eye injury that may eventually lead to a loss of vision.
 The feeling that something is under the eyelid that cannot be removed easily may be sign of serious problems, and an employee should seek treatment as soon as possible.
-An employee should also tell his or her employer or supervisor as soon as an eye injury is suspected.
+An employee should also tell him or her, employer or supervisor, as soon as an eye injury is suspected.
 By doing so, the employee properly puts their employer on notice of a workplace accident, should a workers’ compensation claim later be required.